 Don’t.
 Don’t think about him.

 At times, the book feels like an emotional roller coaster.
-As Annie and Dylan’s relationship becomes more overtly sexual over the phone, the more apparent it is that they don’t really know each other.
-Annie’s curiosity leads her to discover part of Dylan’s back story, but there’s a whole world that she’s unaware of.
+As Annie and Dylan’s relationship becomes more overtly s*xual over the phone, the more apparent it is that they don’t really know each other.
+With this being said, Annie’s curiosity leads her to discover a part of Dylan’s back story, but there’s a whole world that she’s unaware of.
 Likewise, Annie works hard to hide her past from Dylan.
 So much of their relationship is built upon lies; or at least, sins of omission.
 Eventually, the truth will have to come out.

 I was caught in that wide chasm between what I’d had and what I could have.
 What my life had been and what I wanted it to be, and every step, every huge step I’d taken away from what I knew and into the unknown, felt terrifying.